General SEO

 • Build backlinks by reaching out to people who can include links to your pages on their website.

-Building backlinks is something that preoccupies the SEO industry.
+Link building is something is something that preoccupies the SEO industry.
 In fact, many SEOs and agencies specialize in that alone.
 To give you an idea of how this works, here’s a quick overview of a few popular backlink building techniques.

 • Broken link building: Find a “dead page” and ask linkers to swap the links to a working page on your site.